StevenWingett/LifeSciencesTrainingDatasets/README.md

 ## How to add new datasets to the repository

 1) Create a tab-delimited text format version (edited if necessary) of your original dataset.
-(This could be a replicate of your original data if no changes are actually needed).

 2) Write the relevant R scripts (.R) to analyse the new dataset.